Operations

 • Within a specific performance range (1-10k average Reels plays)

-• In a specific age rang
+• In a specific age range

 • In our niche (see "beauty" in bio)